onionradish/witcher-alchemy-ingredient-icons/README.md

 INSTALLATION

-Download the alchemy-ingredient-icons.zip file and unzip it.
+Download the alchemy ingredients using the DOWNLOAD ZIP button at right and unzip it.
 Copy the extracted "Override" folder into the "Data" folder of your The Witcher install folder.